Luis Ortiz (pitcher, born 1995): Texas Rangers

-The Texas Rangers selected Ortiz in the first round of the 2014 Major League Baseball draft.
+The Texas Rangers selected Ortiz 30th overall in the first round of the 2014 Major League Baseball draft.
 He signed on June 11 for a signing bonus of $1.75 million.
 Texas Rangers general manager Jon Daniels said "[He has] good pure stuff and is a strike thrower with a big fastball with life.
 His out-pitch is a power slider.
 He has a repeatable delivery.
 He's a big-time competitor."

 Ortiz reported to the 2014 AZL Rangers.
 After posting a 2.03 ERA in 13.1 innings in which he had 15 strikeouts, he was promoted to the Hickory Crawdads, where he posted a 1.29 ERA in seven innings in which he had four strikeouts.

 He spent 2015 with Hickory, going 4–1 with a 1.80 ERA in 13 games started, pitching 50 innings in which Ortiz had 46 strikeouts.
 He was named a South Atlantic League Mid-Season All Star.
 He was on the disabled list for over two months with right forearm strain.
 He pitched for Surprise in the Arizona Fall League, and had a 1.80 ERA in five innings of relief.

 After being ranked the #4 prospect in the Rangers system by Baseball America, Ortiz started 2016 with the High Desert Mavericks going 3–2 with a 2.60 ERA in 27.2 innings in seven games (six starts).
 He was then promoted to the Frisco RoughRiders, where he was 1–4 with a 4.08 ERA in 9 games (8 starts).